 - improvements to the library loading dock.

-The interior remodel of the main floor is outlined in an assessment of the Central Library completed in 2018 by RMC Architects.
+The interior remodel of the main floor was outlined in an assessment of the Central Library completed in 2018 by RMC Architects.
 Library leaders expect this project to be the first of several sequential improvements to the existing building and site, including examining options to increase library space.

 For more information about the project, please contact the Library Administration.